samiriff/Advanced-Lane-Line-Detection/writeup.md

 The code for this step is contained in the `Camera Calibration` section of the IPython notebook located in "./P2.ipynb".

-I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
+In the `calibrate_camera()` method, I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.
 Also, only those chessboards with `9x6` inner corners were considered for calibration

 I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
-I applied this distortion correction to all the images in the `./camera_cal` folder using the `cv2.undistort()` function and obtained the following result, which depicts the original image alongside the undistorted image with the chessboard corners coloured, wherever applicable.
+In the `undistort_images()` method, I applied this distortion correction to all the images in the `./camera_cal` folder using the `cv2.undistort()` function and obtained the following result, which depicts the original image alongside the undistorted image with the chessboard corners coloured, wherever applicable.

 ![Undistorted][image1]